tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 and this implementation touches many of those bugs.
 Therefore, not every version of TF ≥ 1.6 supports every feature in this implementation.

-This implementation contains workaround for some of those TF bugs.
-However, note that the workaround needs to check your TF version by `tf.VERSION` and may not detect bugs properly if your TF version is not an official release (e.g., if you use a nighly build).

 1. TF < 1.6: Nothing works due to lack of support for empty tensors ([PR](https://github.com/tensorflow/tensorflow/pull/15264)) and `FrozenBN` training